-How Weed Will Improve Your Fitness & Health
+8 Ways Weed Can Improve Fitness & Health

 We’re not saying you’re not healthy, just that you could be healthier

 One of the greatest characteristics about cannabis is that no matter what your fitness goals are, it can help improve both your workout regime and overall health.
-No matter if you’re 300 pounds or 120; if you’re all muscle or are trying to lose that muffin top that keeps you from wearing your favorite jeans – consuming cannabis will help you realize your true potential physically.
+No matter if you’re 300 pounds or 120; if you’re all muscle or are trying to lose that muffin top – consuming cannabis will help you realize your true potential physically.

 Here are eight major effects cannabis has on the human body that will improve your overall fitness and health: